MichaelSpeckhart/LehighHacksForChange/README.md

 ## Google Products Used

 Google maps location plotting API to show the results of the pollution density calculation.

 The TACO model utilizes TensorFlow to classify image data.

+We also used firebase to host our website

 ## Ciatations